 - Ask the priest chaplain at your nearby base or VA hospital to concelebrate and/or offer the homily or a reflection after communion.

-- Vets need jobs…Have an employment networking reception after Mass, asking parishioners to talk to Vets about their own work experience.
+- Vets need jobs…Hold an employment networking reception after Mass, asking parishioners to talk to Vets about their own work experience.

-- Vets need faith formation…Reconciliation can be a vital sacrament to these Vets; remind them that you as a priest can offer reconciliation face to face or privately or at regular confession times.
+- Vets need faith formation…Reconciliation can be a vital sacrament to Vets; remind them that reconciliation is available face-to-face or privately or at regular confession times.

-- Sanctuary Environment and the American Flag: For guidance and direction for the placement of the American Flag in the church, go to the website of the United States Conference of Catholic Bishops.
+- Sanctuary environment and the American flag: The United States Conference of Catholic Bishops provides guidance and direction for the placement of the American flag in the church.

 Active Duty Military

 Blessings for those leaving for or returning from deployment: